 Reference: Remediation resources

-As a best practice, changes to Active Directory should be tested in a lab or staging environment before you make the change in a production environment.
+Test changes to Active Directory in a lab or staging environment before you make the change in a production environment.

 Use the data that you gather from Impact to identify the users, groups, and endpoints with the highest potential impact in your organization, considering the following guidelines: